Touchstone Talks: Ep 3 - What's Your Number?

 they're being underserved.

-One of the things that we're
+One of the things that were

-that was also saying is in the in
+that was also saying

-the industry, in that in McKinsey article,
+in that in McKinsey article was that over

-was that over the next seven years,
+the next seven years,

 a third of the financial advisors